AVSystem/Anjay/doc/sphinx/source/Tools/CliLwM2MServer.rst

    empty
    reset

-Now, we can check N-th message, sent or recieved, by running ``details N`` (important note: the last message has N=1).
+Now, we can check N-th message, sent or received, by running ``details N`` (important note: the last message has N=1).
 For example, in such case running ``details 4`` would return:

 .. code-block:: text